Skip to navigation Skip to content

 Principal home exempt as an asset + Read more ...

-If the customer still owns their principal home, it will be exempt as an asset for 2 years.
+If the customer still owns their principal home, it may be considered an exempt asset.

 See Vacation of principal home due to illness.